 In fact, breathing techniques are one of the most effective ways to calm yourself down when you’re feeling overwhelmed with anxiety or panic.
 Some people use specific breathing exercises — like diaphragmatic breathing — that help them focus on their breathing and let go of any tension they might be holding in their body.

-Breathing exercises are great because they allow us to focus our minds away from anxiety causing thoughts; they also provide an opportunity for shifting into a more relaxed and positive state of mind and emotions where we can remind ourselves that everything is going be OK!
+Breathing exercises are also great because they allow us to focus our minds away from anxiety causing thoughts.
+They also provide an opportunity for shifting into a more relaxed and positive state of mind and emotions where we can feel safe and remind ourselves that we are safe right now and that everything is going be OK!

-A regular practice of the Joy of Breathing technique can be used to trigger the relaxation response in our bodies and minds
+A regular practice of the Soul Dimension Breathing technique can be used to trigger the relaxation response in our bodies and minds

-Here are some of the ways a regular practice of the Joy of Breathing can quickly and effectively help you to manage and reduce anxiety, panic and overwhelm:
+Here are some of the ways a regular practice of Soul Dimension Breathing can quickly and effectively help you to manage and reduce anxiety, panic and overwhelm:

 - Trigger the rest and relax response